-By the time I started my ACCA studies I was 28 years old and had two small kids to manage.
+By the time I started my ACCA studies, I was 28 years old and had two small kids to manage.

-I also enrolled for B.Sc in Accounting (a 3-year course from 2015-18).
+I also enrolled for a bachelor’s in Accounting (a 3-year course from 2015-18).

-Also studying at night is very helpful because it is very quiet and calm especially if you have kids.
+Also, studying at night is very helpful because it is very quiet and calm—especially if you have kids.

 I literally didn’t have a social life for the 2 years of my study because my time was on a tight budget.

-I had no house help or baby sitter while I was studying and coming from a Nigerian background I had to do most of the household tasks for my family.
+I had no house help or babysitter while I was studying and coming from a Nigerian background, I had to do most of the household tasks for my family.
 However, I was very lucky to have a very helpful and caring husband.
 He helped with the kids and house chores when I had to study.

 - Don’t make excuses – I was a mother of two kids when I decided to start studying all over again.
 I was taking care of them, studying and working part-time as well.

 - Cut down on the number of friends you have.

 - Surround yourself with like-minded people who are focused on going to the top.

 - Prayerfully, open up to your spouse about your dreams and aspirations because his / her support would go a long way in helping you achieve success.